livecode/livecode-ide/Documentation/guides/Deploying Your Application.md

 and present them.

-> **Note:** iOS devices connected via USB are detected as test targets in LiveCode Business Edition and apps will be installed on them, however, the will not be automatically launched.
+> **Note:** iOS devices connected via USB are detected as test targets in LiveCode Business Edition and apps will be installed on them, however, they will not be automatically launched.